The Ark has run baiting and trapping programmes since 2002, adapting methods and learning as we go and as our environment changes.

 Self-resetting trap.
 Targets rats and stoats.
 The Ark has 70 in use.

 Targets rats and stoats.
 Used to provide extra protection to robin or kōkako nests that are being monitored.

 Targets feral cats.
 The Ark has 30 in use.

 Wasps often rise to high numbers in the Waitākere Ranges late summer and autumn, posing a threat to our native invertebrate populations, nesting birds and ourselves as we work in the bush.
 In 2016 and 2017 use of Vespex was trialled, which was summarised in this report (PDF).

 Trappers record their catches in a programme called CatchIT.
 This also allows analysis of which sites are the most important for trapping predators, as well as how traps are performing and whether some may require attention.

-This month’s catches are shown in this map and includes to total species trapped to date.
+Catches from 2019 Nov-Dec are shown in this map, which includes all species recorded.
 Click to enlarge.